When you are looking for providers that do the lead generation for you, you might come across the software solution called “Offrs.”

 The remaining ones, such as “AgentAccess,” “SmartZip.com,” and “Reach150.com,” all lead to external websites where at first glance, the user can’t be sure if it is part of Offrs or not.

 It only becomes clear when you have access to these other software products once you create an account and find the “Smart Apps” section.

 Via this section, you will get access to most of the functionality of the other software products that are part of the Constellation Real Estate Group.

-To make it less confusing for users, I would have tried to integrate the functionality of the external software products as own features of Offrs, or at least I would have improved the communication on the website so this becomes clear.
+To make it less confusing for users, I would have tried to integrate the functionality of the external software products as the own features of Offrs, or at least I would have improved the communication on the website, so this became clear.

-Getting rid of the top menu options that link to external websites might also be of help.
+Getting rid of the top menu options that link to external websites might also help.

-To bring a bit more structure into this, the products that are directly part of Offrs for real estate agents are “Listing Leads” and “Smart Apps”.
+To bring a bit more structure into this, the products directly part of Offrs for real estate agents are “Listing Leads” and “Smart Apps”.

 For real estate brokers, it is “SmartBroker”.

 To help you understand how the Offrs features work, I created an account and will provide you with a walk-through of the platform.